 A Letter from Our Founder, Jamie Dooley

-Mar 12, 2026In 2018, NNHH was born from a pattern I kept seeing and could no longer ignore.
-While coaching hundreds of hygienists, I noticed they were taking more CE credit hours than required, staying up all night reading other profession's journals, and strategizing innovation — yet when they tried to suggest improvements to office protocols, or collaborate with other providers, they were dismissed.
+Apr 29, 2026In 2018, NNHH was born from a pattern I kept seeing and could no longer ignore.
+While working with hundreds of hygienists, I noticed they were taking more CE credit hours than required, staying up all night reading other profession's journals, and strategizing innovation — yet when they tried to suggest improvements to office protocols, or collaborate with other providers, they were dismissed.
 The phrase I heard most often was this: "If I had a credential they recognized, I think they would actually listen to me."

 That one sentence became the foundation of everything we have built.
 Eight years later, they are listening.